Snow visits Seattle and Portland amid major West Coast wintry wallop

 That also explains why the highest places like California’s Sierra Nevada, where a virtual cannon of extreme snowfall has been raging for days, are picking up the most prolific totals.
 Much of the snow has already fallen, but another two to four feet are possible in the Sierra Nevada from Yosemite National Park to Lake Isabella.

-Greg Diamond, a meteorologist and weather producer at Fox Weather, tweeted that Green Mountain, Calif., has recorded an astonishing 126.9 inches of snow since Wednesday, with a number of ski resorts in the 60-to-80-inch range.
+Greg Diamond, a meteorologist and weather producer at Fox Weather, tweeted that Green Mountain, Calif., has recorded an astonishing 126.9 inches of snow since Wednesday, with a number of ski resorts in the 60- to 80-inch range.

 Both California and the Pacific Northwest will see renewed chances for snow, especially in the mountains, throughout much of the upcoming week.

-“A lot of cold air’s coming in from the north,” said Macke.
+“A lot of cold air’s coming in from the north,” said Macke said.
 “We’re just going to have occasional impulses coming in here just like every 24 to 36 hours.
 It’s hard to time, seems to change every 12 hours anyway.”

 Record cold

 Equally impactful across the West has been the sprawling expanse of anomalously cool weather.
-Seattle bottomed out at 20 degrees on Sunday morning, breaking a record of 22 degrees set back in 1948.
+Seattle bottomed out at 20 degrees on Sunday morning, breaking a record of 22 degrees set in 1948.
 The nearby National Weather Service office fell to 22, also eclipsing its record by two degrees.
-Quillayute hit a record 19 degrees, and Bellingham, Wash., made it down to only 9 degrees — surpassing the 12-degree low for the date observed in 1971.
+Quillayute, Wash., hit a record 19 degrees, and Bellingham, Wash., made it down to only 9 degrees — surpassing the 12-degree low for the date observed in 1971.

-“For the most part, what we’re looking at Monday through Wednesday is the coldest, at least of the season,” said Borth.
+“For the most part, what we’re looking at Monday through Wednesday is the coldest, at least of the season,” Borth said.
 “Temperatures are trending 10 to 15 degrees below normal.
 Ordinarily we’re pretty moderate since we’re on the ocean, but we do see this each winter.
 The extended period we’ll be below freezing is important.”

 Portland also made it to freezing on Sunday morning, which wasn’t a record but was still unseasonably cold.